Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 Estrangement is usually a conscious decision.
 If you're simply too busy to keep in touch, that's not necessarily estrangement.
 A person initiating an estrangement could contact the other person but chooses not to.

-Yet, many people feel that family bonds are becoming more fragile than they used to be.
+Additionally, many people feel that family bonds are becoming more fragile than they used to be.
 Check out these facts:

 Why Do Family Members Become Estranged From Each Other?